shellscape/webpack-manifest-plugin/README.md

 }
 ```

-You may configure the manifest with options:
+## Configuration

+A manifest is configurable using constructor options:

 ```javascript
 new ManifestPlugin({